JasonChenJinyu/Mirror/README.md

 - SidecarLauncher → Minimal CLI helper to trigger Sidecar actions (connect/disconnect/list devices).

-## ⚠️ Disclaimer
+## Note
 This tool uses private Sidecar APIs and/or scripting.
 Behavior may break across macOS updates.
 Use at your own risk.

-## 📜 License
+## License
-MIT License © 2025 Jason Chen
+Mirror is licensed under MIT License.
-Feel free to fork, modify, and share.
+Copyright © 2025 Jason Chen.
+All rights reserved.